 Drug War Facts

-· The Treasury Department's 1% tax scam on marijuana has clogged our courts and jails with pot smokers for close to 100 years.
+· The Treasury Department's phony marijuana license and tax scam has clogged our courts and jails with pot smokers for close to 100 years.

-· Warrantless home invasions are gross violations of the Constitution but offer exciting, profitable and addicting experiences for narcotics agents.
+· Warrantless home invasions are gross violations of the Constitution and provide exciting, profitable and addicting experiences for narcotics agents.

-· Under todays marijuana laws, our founding fathers are guilty of the manufacture and delivery of a controlled substance hemp.
+· Under today’s marijuana laws, our founding fathers would be found guilty of the manufacture and delivery of a controlled substance – hemp.

-· The drug war is nothing more than a disagreement over whose drug is the best.
-Nixon liked to puff on cigars and drink martinis as he railed against pot smokers.
+· The drug war is nothing more than a battle over whose drug is the best.
+Nixon liked to rail against pot smokers as he puffed on cigars and drank martinis with his friends.

 · Drug addiction is often genetically determined.

-· Tobacco, alcohol, weed, mushrooms, peyote, LSD, prescription medicines and party pills are all gateway drugs for certain people.
+· Tobacco, alcohol, weed, mushrooms, peyote, LSD, prescription medicines and party pills are all gateway drugs.

-· Prohibitionist policies punish everyone for the poor decisions of a few.
-It persecutes both the innocent and the guilty and claims to save society by creating fear and violence.
+· Prohibitionist policies punish everyone for the bad choices of a few.
+It persecutes both the innocent and the guilty and claims to save society by creating an environment of fear, corruption and violence.

-· The growing popularity of mind-altering, pleasure-inducing drugs is a normal reaction to pain and boredom.
-Many youngsters who try marijuana are merely curious and seek acceptance within their peer group.
+· The growing popularity of mind-altering, pleasure-inducing drugs is a reaction to stress and boredom.
+Many youngsters who experiment with marijuana do so out of curiosity and to gain acceptance within their peer group.

-· The vindictive racist, Harry Anslinger, used his bogus Marijuana Tax Act to imprison millions of non-violent Mexicans, African Americans and jazz musicians.
+· The vindictive racist, Harry J. Anslinger, who ran the Federal Bureau of Narcotics (FBN), used his bogus Marijuana Tax Act to imprison millions of non-violent Mexicans, African Americans and jazz musicians.
 The reason: Harry hated jazz, Mexicans, and "darkies."

 · The Federal Government is and always will be in the drug business.